OCwiklinska/OCwiklinska/README.md

 - 🌱 I’m currently learning how to work on GitHub
 - 👯 I’m looking to collaborate on interesting projects
 - 🤔 I’m looking for help with team work
+- 📚 In python I create only two apps.
+Maybe I should start learning python ...